yanhui09/sync_utilities/README.md

 # sync_utilities
-script to sync files between severs
+The scripts to sync files between severs